tranquilitybase-io/TranquilityBase/README.md

 * Building out a Datacenter infrastructure
 * Deploying pre-approved reference application architectures as IaC into cloud environments.

-For more details, check the [wiki]( https://github.com/tranquilitybase-io/TranquilityBase/wiki)
+Click [here](https://github.com/tranquilitybase-io/TranquilityBase/wiki) to see more details about Tranquility Base on the wiki.

 ## Installation
-Click [here](https://github.com/tranquilitybase-io/TranquilityBase/wiki/How-to-get-started...) to see the installation/getting started instructions.
+Click [here](https://github.com/tranquilitybase-io/TranquilityBase/wiki/How-to-get-started...) to see the installation/getting started instructions on the wiki.
 <!-- Should we add a gif to make it easier? -->